 Special studies credits are typically used for work you do that is not a standard didactic course.
 For example, if you complete a directed reading course with a professor, work as a teaching assistant, or work as a research assistant you can apply for special studies credits.

 A maximum of 12 special studies credits total, from any college, can be applied towards graduation requirements.
 PAM special studies credits cannot apply toward the 3000/4000 level PAM electives (requirement #2 for the PAM major).
 However, PAM 4000, 4010, or 4020 can apply toward the additional PAM electives (requirement #3 for the PAM major and HCP major).

 Students may register for between 1 and 3 credits per semester of PAM 4000 or 4010, or 1 credit per semester of PAM 4020.
 Registration for PAM 4030 may not exceed 5 credit hours per semester.
 A minimum of 3 hours per week of work are required for each earned credit.
 Consult your special studies instructor to determine the learning objective, activities, and product of the Special Studies.
-To enroll in PAM 4000, 4010, or 4020 complete the online Special Studies Form, to be reviewed by the faculty member, the DUS, and the Registrar.
-Or, to enroll in PAM 4030 complete the paper HE 4030 TA Form, and obtain appropriate signatures.
+To enroll complete the online Special Studies Form or the electronic teaching apprenticeship form, to be reviewed by the faculty member.

 PAM 4000: Directed Readings

 For study that predominately involves library research and independent readings.
 The student and faculty instructor should agree on the scope of the work, and plan on the direction of the readings.
 The student and faculty should meet bi-weekly to discuss the student’s progress and direction for the following weeks.
 At a minimum the student is expected to produce both a midterm and final written research paper detailing the readings and findings.
 However, the faculty instructor has the flexibility to require more frequent written reports if so desired.